dhellmann/pymotw-3/source/itertools/index.rst

 Converting Inputs
 =================

-The :func:`imap` function returns an iterator that calls a function on the values in the input iterators, and returns the results.
+The built-in :func:`map` function returns an iterator that calls a function on the values in the input iterators, and returns the results.
 It works like the built-in :func:`map`, except that it stops when any input iterator is exhausted (instead of inserting ``None`` values to completely consume all of the inputs).

-.. include:: itertools_imap.py
+.. include:: itertools_map.py
     :literal:
     :start-after: #end_pymotw_header